cubefs/cubefs/README.md

 ## Partners and Users

-For a list of users and success stories see [ADOPTERS.md](ADOPTERS.md).
+There is the list of users and success stories [ADOPTERS.md](ADOPTERS.md).

 ## Reference